id-studiolab/Digital-Interfaces/assignments/01-reaction-game-hw-code/index.md

 ## Code for the game
 We provide you with the basic code for the game.
 When you connect your Pico Expander board to your laptop using a micro-USB cable the device will show up as a USB drive named CIRCUITPY.
 On this drive there is a file called `code.py`.
 Copy the code below into your `code.py` file and connect all hardware components to have a basic game ready.
 Look through the code and use the examples from the previous section to deduce where to connect your components!
-If you want to know more about the workings of the Pico Expander you can visit the [site of the Connected Interaction Kit.](https://id-studiolab.github.io/Connected-Interaction-Kit/)
+If you want to know more about the workings of the Pico Expander you can visit the [Connected Interaction Kit site.](https://id-studiolab.github.io/Connected-Interaction-Kit/)

 ```python
 ##--- Imports